abougouffa/one-tab-per-project/README.md

   :straight (:host github :repo "abougouffa/one-tab-per-project") :after project
   :init
+  ;; If you like to define some aliases for better user experience (defalias 'one-tab-per-project-mode 'otpp-mode) (defalias 'one-tab-per-project-override-mode 'otpp-override-mode) ;; Enable `otpp-mode` globally
   (otpp-mode 1)
   ;; If you want to advice the commands in `otpp-override-commands` ;; to be run in the current's tab (so, current project's) root directory